Safeguarding

 Adults at risk, children and young people

-As a Trust we work in partnership with Barking and Dagenham, Havering, Essex and Redbridge Local Safeguarding Boards for Adults and Children and our safeguarding policies are based upon those produced and managed by these Boards.
+We work in partnership with Barking and Dagenham, Havering, Redbridge and Essex Local Safeguarding Adult Boards and Local Safeguarding Children Partnerships; our safeguarding policies are based upon those produced and managed by these Boards.

 Safeguarding children and young people